hypercube-software/Audio-Workshops/midi-backup-translator/doc/readme.md

 - Hexadecimal: `$12` or `0x12`.
 You can force a n byte value with `0` like this; `$0012` or `0x0012`
 - Decimal range: `[0-127]`

-So `Multi([0-15]` mean we call the macro 16 times with value 0 to 15.
-This will generate multiple Bulk Requests.
+So `Multi([0-15])` mean we call the macro 16 times with value 0 to 15.
+This will generate multiple MIDI Requests for various memory locations.

 ## Recursion